Krypteria/Ant/README.md

 Tunnel

-1. An exception in the anti-malware solution for the  *C:\windows\system32\drivers\spool\color* folder is deployed remotely using WMI/WinRM (Currently only Windows Defender is covered)
+1. An exception in the anti-malware solution for the *C:\windows\system32\drivers\spool\color or C:\users\public\documents* (if the first one doesn't exist, Ant uses the second one) folder is deployed remotely using WMI/WinRM (Currently only Windows Defender is covered)
 2. Through an SMB connection the binary is uploaded to the *C:\windows\system32\drivers\spool\color* folder
 3. Once the binary has been deployed, it is verified that the binary has been uploaded correctly by accessing it via SMB.
 4. Using WMI / WinRM, the command associated with that binary is executed using the parameters of the topology.conf and auth.conf files.

 Port forwarding

-1. An exception in the anti-malware solution for the  *C:\windows\system32\drivers\spool\color* folder is deployed remotely using WMI/WinRM (Currently only Windows Defender is covered)
+1. An exception in the anti-malware solution for the  *C:\windows\system32\drivers\spool\color or C:\users\public\documents* (if the first one doesn't exist, Ant uses the second one) folder is deployed remotely using WMI/WinRM (Currently only Windows Defender is covered)
 2. Through an SMB connection the binary is uploaded to the *C:\windows\system32\drivers\spool\color* folder (in the netsh case, this step is not performed)
 3. Using WMI / WinRM, the command associated with that binary is executed using the parameters of the topology.conf and auth.conf files